CiobanuAnd/GroupSportsApp/README.md

 ## Features:
 -Login/Register page, the password is hashed.
--Create a match (only one match per user)
+-Create a match (only one match per user).
--Configure the match (choose the time, place and the name) -Delete the match (only the user that created the match and the admin can delete a match) -Edit a match (the previous details remain to be easier to edit) -View what players joined the match
+-Configure the match (choose the time, place and the name).
+-Delete the match (only the user that created the match and the admin can delete a match).
+-Edit a match (the previous details remain to be easier to edit).
+-View what players joined the match.

 ## Screenshots:
 <img width="248" height="922" alt="Screenshot 2026-03-24 144359" src="https://github.com/user-attachments/assets/d3a92c17-16ec-46ce-ad62-36dab109ccef" />